ricsanfre/pi-cluster/docs/_docs/logging.md

 To learn more about kubernetes logging architecture check out [“Cluster-level logging architectures”](https://kubernetes.io/docs/concepts/cluster-administration/logging) from the official Kubernetes docs.
 Logging architecture using [node-level log agents](https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent) is the one implemented with fluentbit/fluentd log collectors.
 Fluentbit/fluentd proccess run in each node as a kubernetes' daemonset with enough privileges to access to host file system where container logs are stored (`/var/logs/containers` in K3S implementation).

-[Fluentbit and fluentd official helm charts](https://github.com/fluent/helm-charts) deploy the fluentbit/fluentd pods as privileged daemonset.
+[Fluentbit and fluentd official helm charts](https://github.com/fluent/helm-charts) deploy the fluentbit/fluentd pods as privileged daemonset with access to hots' `/var/logs` directory.
+In addition to container logs, same Fluentd/Fluentbit agents deployed as daemonset can collect and parse logs from systemd-based services and OS filesystem level logs (syslog, kern.log, etc., all of them located in `/var/logs`)

-{{site.data.alerts.important}}
+{{site.data.alerts.important}} **About Kubernetes log format**

-Log format used by Kubernetes is different depending on the container runtime used. `docker` container run-time generates logs in JSON format.

-`containerd` run-time, used by K3S, uses CRI log format:
+Log format used by Kubernetes is different depending on the container runtime used. `docker` container run-time generates logs in JSON format. `containerd` run-time, used by K3S, uses CRI log format:

+CRI log format is the following:
 ```
 <time_stamp> <stream_type> <P/F> <log>